Load Image from URL with AsyncImage in SwiftUI

 Result:

-If a blank view while loading the image seems boring and less indicative, let's try to add a placeholder view like a progress spinner or an SF symbol.
+If the default placeholder while loading the image seems boring and less indicative, you can also add a placeholder view like a progress bar or an SF symbol.

 image